- Every human benefits from becoming metabolically flexible.

 Metabolism + activity

 High-intensity exercise and repeated bouts of training require quick fuel from carbohydrates in the diet or body stores, while lower intensity and longer-duration activities use fat and/or a blend of fat and carbs.
 Athletes and all people benefit from being able to switch easily between being able to utilize carbs or fat as a fuel source.
-This is referred to as having “metabolic flexibility.”
+This is referred to as being “metabolically flexibile.”

 Fortunately, we are able to adapt to using a wide variety of fuel sources based on what fuel type is available from our diet.
-A leaner person with greater metabolic flexibility is able to burn fat more easily after an overnight fast and can also burn carbohydrates after eating a carbohydrate-containing meal more readily than someone who is not as metabolically flexible.
+A leaner person who is more greater metabolically flexible is able to burn fat more easily after an overnight fast and can also burn carbohydrates after eating a carbohydrate-containing meal more readily than someone who is not as metabolically flexible.
 Choosing the right foods and modulating stress help you stay or become metabolically flexible.

 The topic of carbs